 There is a lot of flexibility in creating web content.
 The starting cost for creating a website runs anywhere from $200 to $10,000.
 These quotes depend on whether a developer is commissioned, design software is used, and how complex the webpages are.

 Paying to develop microsites can be more costly than adding landing pages to existing domains if contracted developers are used.
-However, different services offer easy-to-use platforms to create content on your own.
+However, different services, including some specialized microsite builders, offer easy-to-use platforms to create content on your own.
 This is an affordable way to create immersive content without involving out-of-house experts.

 Why not both?